-The Forms addon works with any contact form plugin, so it’s easy to see your WPForms and Gravity Forms analytics, or any other WordPress form plugin.
+The Forms addon works with any contact form plugin, so it’s easy to see your WPForms and Gravity Forms analytics, or any other WordPress forms plugin.

 You can learn how to enable forms tracking in Google Analytics.

-Looking to accurately track your Google AMP pages?
-Google AMP offers super fast browsing experience for your mobile visitors from Google.
+Are you looking to track your Google AMP pages accurately?
+Google AMP offersa super fast browsing experience for your mobile visitors from Google.

 For more details, learn how to add Google Analytics to AMP pages.

-Facebook Instant Articles offers super fast reading experience for your mobile visitors who arrive at your site from Facebook mobile app.
+Facebook Instant Articles offers a super-fast reading experience for your mobile visitors who arrive at your site from the Facebook mobile app.

 With the MonsterInsights Facebook Instant Articles Addon, you can fix this issue and accurately track your Instant Articles.